watson-developer-cloud/swift-sdk/README.md

 #### Session Management and Advanced Features

 Advanced users may want more customizability than provided by the `SpeechToText` class.
 The `SpeechToTextSession` class exposes more control over the WebSockets connection and also includes several advanced features for accessing the microphone.
+The `SpeechToTextSession` class also allows users more control over the AVAudioSession shared instance.
 Before using `SpeechToTextSession`, it's helpful to be familiar with the [Speech to Text WebSocket interface](https://www.ibm.com/watson/developercloud/doc/speech-to-text/websockets.shtml).

 The following steps describe how to execute a recognition request with `SpeechToTextSession`: